We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Use the reserve as a finishing sauce at the table, but add the juice of 1 fresh lime, and 1⁄4 cup of freshly minced cilantro before you do,” he says.

 “For seafood, we often find our inspiration from New Orleans, and will marinate shrimp or lobster with blackening spices and Tabasco before charring,” says Terry.
 This easy-to-follow recipe for his Blackening Oil uses many ingredients you already have on your spice rack: Combine 200 grams olive oil, 5 grams cayenne, 20 grams ground black pepper, 10 grams onion powder, 10 grams garlic powder, 20 grams Tabasco, 10 grams Worcestershire, 2 grams dried thyme, 2 grams dried oregano, and 5 grams sweet paprika.
 Cover your seafood in it, grill, and enjoy!

-Chef Akria Back recommends a Korean bulgogi marinade for fish (he also clued us in on the absolute best fish to grill in the first place).
+Chef Akria Back recommends a Korean bulgogi marinade for fish.
 The easy mix of ingredients ticks all the flavor boxes: sweet, salty, gently spicy, acidic, and deeply savory.
-Get his fish marinade recipe, and feel free to try it on other proteins too.
+Try his fish marinade recipe below, and feel free to try it on other proteins too.

 - 28 oz. corn syrup

 - 7 oz. diced Korean pear

 - Blend onion, pear, ginger, spring onion, and sake together.

 - Put the blended mix a bowl and mix with the remaining ingredients.